Arizona Background Check

 In Arizona, it is illegal for an employer to inquire about a job applicant's criminal record when they submit their initial application.
 However, an employer may look into an applicant's criminal background after making a conditional offer of employment.
 For example, suppose a candidate obtains a reasonably relevant conviction for the job and renders them unsuited for the position after the employer makes a conditional offer of employment.
 In that case, the employer may withdraw the offer.

-An employer cannot request an applicant's criminal background check in Arizona on the initial employment application.
+An employer cannot request an applicant's criminal background in Arizona on the initial employment application.
 However, an employer may look into an applicant's criminal background after making a conditional offer of employment.
 For example, suppose a candidate obtains a reasonably relevant conviction for the job and renders them unsuited for the position after the employer makes a conditional offer of employment.
 In that case, the employer may withdraw the offer.

 On a job application, an employer in Arizona is not allowed to inquire about a candidate's criminal background.
 However, a company may research an applicant's history before making a job offer.